 It may seem heartless to walk away when faced with unending demands but in the long run it may be the right thing to do.
-Looking at a situation in a cool, cognitive manner and giving only what is required the wisest thing to do.
+Looking at a situation in a calm, cognitive manner and giving only what is required is the wisest thing to do.

-Empathy is good for humanity but be aware of your limits.
-Don’t disconnect from your own needs and feeling.
+Though, empathy is good for humanity one must be aware of your limits.
+Don’t disconnect from your own needs and feelings.

 For your own sake, first ‘show yourself empathy.’